-Yes, if you study a program accredited by the Czech Ministry of Education

-(not the MBA, LLB, Certificate of Higher Education in Common Law, and not as an auditing student) and have permanent residency in the Czech Republic, you are automatically eligible for social benefits if you meet all other specific requirements.
-If you study MBA, LLB or Certificate of Higher Education in Common Law you have to obtain a confirmation from the Ministry of Education, Youth, and Sports.
+Yes, if you study a degree program accredited by the Czech National Accreditation Bureau for Higher Education (not the MBA, LLB, Certificate of Higher Education in Common Law, and not as an auditing student) and have permanent residency in the Czech Republic, you are automatically eligible for social benefits if you meet all other specific requirements.
+You must be enrolled in the Czech accreditation of the program in addition to the US accreditation (usually after completing nostrification).
+If you are enrolled only in the US accreditation of a program that has both accreditations, you are not eligible.
+If you study MBA, LLB or Certificate of Higher Education in Common Law you have to obtain confirmation from the Ministry of Education, Youth, and Sports.
 Please contact SSC for more details.